woxcab/scrapy_rss/README.rst

   import scrapy_rss

   class MyItem(scrapy_rss.RssedItem):
-      # scrapy.Field() and/or another fields definitions
-      # ...
       field1 = scrapy.Field()
       field2 = scrapy.Field()
+      # ...

   item2 = MyItem()

 Set/get item fields.
 Case sensitive attributes of :code:`RssItem()` are appropriate to RSS elements, Attributes of RSS elements are case sensitive too.
-If editor is allowed autocompletion then it suggests attributes for instances of :code:`RssItem`.
+If editor allows autocomplete then it suggests attributes for instances of :code:`RssedItem` and :code:`RssItem`.
 It's allowed to set **any** subset of RSS elements (e.g. only title).
 For example:

 .. code:: python